kcarden/PythonPortfolio/README.md

 ## Ticket Checklist System

 A very basic ticketing system PoC for submitting and completing tickets.
 This project was created with bug fixes and IT ticketing in mind.

+## Resume

+A Python script, `Resume.py`, a simple, interactive script to display my resume.

 ---